 - Thoughts will come, let them go and return to observing the posture and breath

 - Let external distractions go by.
 When they occur, gently bring your awareness back to your posture and breathing.
 External noises and interruptions are common.

 Moving mindfulness takes the silence and peace from the seated practice and puts it into motion.
 The most beneficial form of this kind of meditation is Forest Bathing.
 That’s because it helps us reconnect with nature and benefit from its healing power.
 However, you can use this process anywhere.
 The Shamanic Journey is probably the earliest form of moving meditation.
 Indigenous cultures around the world practice this form.

-- Write down your experience.
-Use a spiritual journal.
+- Write down your experience after you use these techniques.
+Your intuition speaks when we silence our minds.
+Use a spiritual journal to record your thoughts.
 Otherwise, we miss our incremental growth and opportunities for positive change

-If you are not quite ready for this level of practice, there’s even a simpler two-step beginning meditation method.
+Likewise, if you are not quite ready for this level of awareness practice, there’s a simple two-step beginning meditation method.
 Just follow the link.

 If this article resonates, there are more on our blog.
 Also, you may be interested in learning about our blended learning process.
 This is our curriculum which we use to teach several mind-expanding tools.
 It also aligns the Hero’s Journey.
 This is the term Joseph Campbell gave the pattern of consciousness development.
 Our learning process is available in two forms.
 You can take part in the virtual learning module or our workshops.